Morgan C. Hamilton

 Morgan Calvin Hamilton (February 25, 1809 – November 21, 1893) was an American merchant, politician from Alabama and Texas, and brother of Andrew Jackson Hamilton.
 Both men were unusual as Unionists in Texas during the American Civil War.

-Early life and career
+Biography

-Morgan Calvin Hamilton was born in Madison County, Alabama near Huntsville.
-His siblings included Andrew Jackson Hamilton.
+Morgan Calvin Hamilton was born on February 25, 1809 in Madison County, Alabama near Huntsville.
+His brother was Andrew Jackson Hamilton.
+Both brothers were educated in common schools.

-He moved to Texas when it was still part of Mexico and worked there as a merchant.
+He was a clerk for a merchant in Elyton, Alabama until 1830, when he moved to Texas, which was still part of Mexico.
+He worked in Texas as a merchant and settled in Austin in 1837.
 For six years, from 1839 to 1845, he served in the war department of the Republic of Texas, first as clerk and from 1844 to 1845 as Secretary of War.
-He settled in Austin.
+During the American Civil War he did business in Austin.